 The fourth year is divided into eleven, four-week blocks.
-All students rotate through four weeks of Emergency Medicine and two Acting Internships.
-Of the remaining eight blocks of the year, five are devoted to electives where students can gain additional clinical experiences locally or nationally.
+All students rotate through four weeks of an Acting Internship.
+Of the remaining ten blocks of the year, seven are devoted to electives where students can gain additional clinical experiences locally or nationally.
 The year ends with a capstone experience that provides preparation for internship, leadership training and teaching experience.
 The remaining three blocks can be used for another elective, independent study, further research or residency interviews.

 Fourth-Year Clerkships Weeks

-Emergency Medicine 4

-Any Core Acting-Internship 8
+Any Core Acting-Internship 4

-Electives 20
+Electives 28

-Optional Elective/ Make-up/ Vacation 12
+Optional Elective/Make-up/Vacation 12

-\Students may conduct research during the elective program.
+Students may conduct research during the elective program.